rywible/wrela6/docs/design/compiler-pipeline-design.md

 ### 17. Full Image Validation

 - compile representative `uefi image` programs
-- compile with the default vendored stdlib
+- compile with the compiler-shipped sysroot stdlib from `stdlib/wrela-std`
-- compile with a tiny replacement stdlib that declares and wraps the same platform primitives
+- compile with an explicit ejected copy under `src/wrela-std`
-- compile a no-stdlib program that declares required `platform fn` boundaries directly where allowed
+- compile an equivalent source tree that does not import the shipped stdlib but declares and wraps the same platform primitives directly where allowed
 - run parser/semantic/proof/OptIR/codegen integration tests
 - run binary structure checks
 - run QEMU/OVMF smoke tests